WoNoMute/wonomute.github.io/_drafts/tech-camp.md

 ---
 layout: post
-title:  "WoNoMute: Do you want to be a music scientist?"
+title:  "Have you wondered what Music Technology is about?"
 permalink: /workshops/kristin-norderval-workshop
 date:   2021-09-01 18:00:00 +0200
 image: /assets/workshops/WoNoMuTe_Tech_Promotion.jpg